-SII net best estimate sensitivities to future scenarios Risk Sensitivity applied £k Claims inflation + 1.0% each year applied cumulatively 27 Discount rate shift - 1.0% to spot rate at all durations 24 Reinsurance default All reinsurer ratings downgraded to B 40
+SII net best estimate sensitivities to future scenarios Risk Sensitivity applied £k Claims inflation + 1.0% each year applied cumulatively 28 Discount rate shift - 1.0% to spot rate at all durations 19

 The largest sensitivity considered historically has been the reinsurance default shock, which is still the case due to the critical part that reinsurance strategy plays in the business model of the Company.
 Counterparty default risk remains an important component of the Company SCR, therefore the risk margin is also sensitive to this item.